-The carrying values of cash, dividends receivable, due from brokers-investments, accrued liabilities, accrued management fees, redemptions payable, Preferred Securities and the Fund's obligation for net assets attributable to holders of Capital Units approximate their fair values due to their short-term nature.
+The carrying values of cash, dividends receivable, due from brokersinvestments, accrued liabilities, accrued management fees and redemptions payable approximate their fair values due to their short- term nature.

 (a) Equities

 The Fund's equity positions are classified as Level 1 as equity securities are actively traded and a reliable quoted price is observable.